sangeethnandakumar/Template-Serilog/README.md

 | Args > RetainedFileCountLimit | Days after which logs can be cleared.
 Here it's 7 days after created, logs will be deleted
 | Args > Buffered | Enabling this will buffer logs and write whenever Log.CloseAndFlush(); is called.
 It has perfomance advantage but requires the programmer to call it once ready to log whatever buffered.
 This depends on programmers preference

-### Regestering Serilog
+### Adding Serilog To Program.cs
-Add this line to Program.cs
+Add this line to Program.cs.
+This step allows Serilog to be used anywhere on our project
 ```csharp
 .UseSerilog((hostingContext, loggerConfiguration) => loggerConfiguration.ReadFrom.Configuration(hostingContext.Configuration));
 ```